 The company has grown rapidly into an innovative provider of value-adding services to a diverse range of global customers including oil producers, state owned oil companies, trading houses, integrated oil companies, refiners and marketers.

 They bring together the very best individuals in compact teams that will produce timely and effective results for each client.

 Smart Global offers a range of consultancy services centred around trading including: asset optimisation, back and middle office consultancy, integrated recruitment, and graduate talent assessment and development.

 As well as the above services Smart Global is also renowned in energy education sector through its subsidiary PVM Smart Learning, which provides education to over 75 of the world's largest Oil and Energy companies.
 PVM Smart Learning is a joint venture company with the world's foremost oil brokerage PVM (a TP ICAP company).

-The ESCP Europe Energy Society is a student association based in the London Campus, open to all students, alumni and academic staff at the School.
+The ESCP Energy Society is a student association based in the London Campus, open to all students, alumni and academic staff at the School.